How to Register & Title a Vehicle

 To get car registration credentials for a new vehicle, you may need to prove the origin of the vehicle, as well as provide proof that you bought the vehicle from an auto dealer.
 Other vehicle title and registration requirements may include an odometer statement and proof of insurance.
 Usually, dealers will forward all necessary paperwork for your new senior car title to the DMV-equivalent office in the county in which you reside.
 Since the new vehicle will likely not have a license plate, the dealer should provide you with temporary tags to use while your DMV processes the vehicle title paperwork.
 You should be notified once your senior car title application is approved, and you are clear to purchase license plates and registration.
 You may be able to register your vehicle by phone or online.
 Note that at the time you register your new car, you may have to pay a one-time extra tax on the vehicle.

 Obtaining used car registration documents may involve a different process.
 Getting car registration for used vehicles will require the Certificate of Title from the previous owner, as well as an odometer statement and other documents.
 Your DMV should have information on all the necessary paperwork for registration.
 Some used car dealers will forward your car title paperwork to the DMV.
 If you are buying a car from a private party, however, you will need to obtain the documents yourself.
-Learn more about used car titling and registration by downloading our complimentary guide.

 “What applications do I need to fill out when registering my car?” you may be asking.
 Vehicle registration application forms vary by state, but often, there is a single application form available for both registration and titling the vehicle.
 Note that all forms should be filled out as thoroughly as possible to ensure the efficient processing of vehicle documentation by the DMV.
-Find out more about vehicle-related forms and applications by downloading our comprehensive guide.